hamDrambus/Geant4_LAr_NBrS/Readme.txt

 Dependencies:
 1) c++ Boost.
 Headers are enough, no need for compiling it.
 2) Geant4 (only v11.0 was used and tested).
 Do not forget to run '$source ../bin/geant4.sh' and to add Geant4's library path to LD_LIBRARY_PATH.
-Best to add 'source ../bin/geant4.sh' to startup script in /etc/profile.d/ and
+Best to add 'source ../bin/geant4.sh' to startup script in /etc/profile.d/

 Required for the project overall but not used in compilation of C++ code:
 1) CERN ROOT is required to analyze obtained data with root_scripts/*.
 2) FreeCAD, view3dscene or something else is recommended to view VRML2FILE (g4.wrl) visualization output.
 Otherwise refer to Geant4 visualization (configured from vis.mac)
 3) Gmsh v3 is required to create THGEM cell mesh (.geo file->.msh)
 4) Elmer is required to calculate electric field in cell using Gmsh output (.msh + .sif -> .results, .header, .nodes, .elements, .boundary).
 5) gnuplot is recommended to quickly plot some simple files (such as electric fields).
-There are some funcitons which plot data bt connecting to gnuplot with pipe.
-Not required for running application.
+There are some funcitons which plot data by connecting to gnuplot with pipe.
+Not required for running the application.

 =================================================
 To compile Geant4 code run cmake to create makefile: